 The greater part of my working life was in human service delivery as a social worker and senior administrator in the Queensland Public Sector.
 In October 2015 we moved from a rural property in Maleny, on Queensland’s Sunshine Coast to Toowoomba.
 There are many beautiful parks and gardens in Toowoomba (known as the Garden City).
 Every year in September the City hosts the ‘Carnival of Flowers.’
 The first event was held in 1950.
 It as the longest running floral event held in Australia.

 When I retired from full-time work in 2013, and living on acreage in Maleny, I took up a new hobby – caring for backyard chickens.
 There is nothing like holding a warm egg in your hand.
 Fresh eggs from the backyard are so different to those bought in the supermarket.
-Our chickens (they are really hens) are called Princess Chickens.
+I called my chickens (they are really hens), Princesses.
 Their title came about due to them being treated like royalty.
-They get the best of everything from me, their lady-in-waiting.
-While different breeds of chickens might look alike, they have individual personalities.
-Our chickens add interest and amusement to our lives.
+They got the best of everything from me, their lady-in-waiting.
+While different breeds of chickens might look alike, all chickens have individual personalities.
+My chickens added interest and amusement to our lives.
 I continued caring for chickens when we moved to a suburban block in Toowoomba.
 But I realised (it took me a while) to give them the ‘good life’ they needed more space to be fully happy.
 Therefore, in 2020 they moved to a new principality near Esk.

 Years ago I noticed that most people seem to define themselves and others by what they do in life, usually measured by an occupation.
 However, for me it is so much more important about what I am ‘becoming’ than what I have ‘accomplished’ even though setting and achieving goals is a fundamental part of life.
 Life is a journey and as I travel this season of my life I want to gather up all the ‘scattered straws’ to make the journey worthwhile.
 Thanks for being part of and sharing the journey with me.